OsiriX-Foundation/karnak-documentation/docs/userguide/userguide_gateway.md

 These fields will allow you to define the emails to be notified during various events that take place during the sending.

-* Error subject prefix: Defines a prefix to the subject of the mail sent.
+* Error subject prefix: Prefix of the email object when containing an issue.
+Default value: ERROR.
-* Subject pattern: Defines the subject pattern in the mail sent.
+* Subject pattern: Pattern of the email object, see this [link](https://dzone.com/articles/java-string-format-examples).
+Default value: [Karnak Notification] %s %.30s.
-* Subject values:
+* Subject values: Values injected in the pattern [PatientID StudyDescription StudyDate StudyInstanceUID].
+Default value: PatientID,StudyDescription
-* Interval: Defines the email sending interval in seconds
+* Interval: Interval in seconds for sending a notification (when no new image is arrived in the archive folder).
+Default value: 45

 #### 3. De-identification